karttur/speclib-db/_posts/2024/2024-01-21-speclib_model-db.markdown

 ## Introduction

-The **model** schema functions like a root for the definition of machine learning modeling and predicting of properties from spectral data.
+The **model** schema functions like a root for the definition of Machine Learning (ML) modelling and predicting of properties from spectral data.
 The **model** schema itself contains tables for
 - metadata defining a model,
-- process steps to include for setting up model testing and validation, and
+- process steps to include for setting up model testing and validation,
+- model results, and
 - validated models.

-Tables defining the parameter settings for model testing and validation, covariate correction and selection, plotting and hyperarameter tuning are defined in separate scehemas (see below).
+Tables defining the covariate correction and selection, parameter settings for model testing and validation, plotting and hyperparameter tuning are defined in separate schemas (see below).

-This post contains the general design of the schema **model** for the xspectre scan library postgreSQL database.
+This post contains the general design of the schema **model** for the xspectra library and processing system postgreSQL database.
 The design is written in the [Database Markup Language (DBML)](https://dbml.dbdiagram.io/home/).
 For visualisation of the DBML code I have used the semi free tool [dbdiagram](https://dbdiagram.io/?utm_source=dbml).

 ## Purpose of the model schema

 The purpose of the **model** schema is to
  1. designate a target feature, name, title and campaign for a machine learning (ML) model based on spectral data as covariates,
- 2. to define the framework for creating a spectral ML model for predicting phsyico-chemical properties for a pre-defined target feature,
+ 2. to define the framework for creating a spectral ML model for predicting physico-chemical properties for a target feature,
  3. record the parameterisation and performance of individual models, and
  4. publish validated models.